proepkes/UnityLockstep/README.md

 3. Open SampleScene in Unity
 4. Hit play and click on connect button

-### Adding Multiplayer
+### Getting Multiplayer

 1. Build and run the Unityproject
 2. Set the servers' roomsize to 2 (currently done by code in Program.cs)
 3. Hit play in Unity so you should now have two instances of the game running
-4. Connect in both instances to the server
+4. Connect both instances to the server
 5. Right click on the terrain moves all spawned cubes on both players

 ## Dependencies